-As of September 30, 2022 and December 31, 2021, no available-for-sale debt securities had remaining maturities greater than three years.
+As of March 31, 2024 and December 31, 2023, no available-for-sale debt securities had remaining maturities greater than three years.
 The amortized cost of marketable debt securities is adjusted for amortization of premiums and accretion of discounts to maturity, or to the earliest call date for callable debt securities purchased at a premium.

-As of September 30, 2022 and December 31, 2021, the balance in accumulated other comprehensive loss consisted solely of unrealized gains and losses on available-for-sale debt securities, net of reclassification adjustments for realized gains and losses and income tax effects.
+As of March 31, 2024 and December 31, 2023, the balance in accumulated other comprehensive loss consisted solely of unrealized gains and losses on available-for-sale debt securities, net of reclassification adjustments for realized gains and losses and income tax effects.
 The Company uses the aggregate portfolio approach to release the tax effects of unrealized gains and losses on available-for-sale debt securities in accumulated other comprehensive loss.
 Realized gains and losses from the sale or maturity of marketable securities are based on the specific identification method and are included in results of operations as investment income.
-Unrealized loss on available-for-sale securities, net, as presented in the consolidated statements of operations and comprehensive loss consisted of the following (in thousands):
+The Company did not recognize any realized gains or losses on available-for-sales securities during the three months ended March 31, 2024 and 2023, and no income tax effects or reclassification adjustments were recorded in accumulated other comprehensive loss during the periods.